Azure/iotedge-lorawan-starterkit/docs/adr/010_device_request_queue.md

    of a request has completed.
 This would just require regular use of tasks.
    Next, all `Task`-based operations on `LoRaDevice` could be naturally and _implicitly_ queued and then executed in a mutually exclusive manner.

+Another problem is that the joining of a device takes a separate execution path than the uplink message handling and because the two are not synchronized, there is room for race conditions between devices sharing the same `DevAddr` but using different activation methods (OTAA and ABP).
+To illustrate with an exampe, suppose an LNS has an empty device cache and a device named A with a `DevAddr` of 1 (from a previous join) using OTAA re-joins.
+Since the device is not in the cache, the LNS issues a request to the server function to search for the device on IoT Hub and obtain its primary key that's needed to open a device connection.
+Next, a `LoRaDevice` is _minimally initialzed_ for the purpose of loading its twin and the twin data requested over the device conneciton.
+During this time, suppose that another device named B sharing the same `DevAddr` as device A but using ABP activation sends an uplink message to the LNS.
+Since the `DevAddr` is not in the cache, the LNS will issues a search request to the server function to return all devices using the `DevAddr` in question.

+Another problem is the initialization of `LoRaDevice`, which is a two-step process: a _minimally initialized_ instance gets created first, then its twin information is grabbed to make it fully ready for use by future requests.
+At that point, the `LoRaDevice` instance is put into the `LoRaDeviceCache` so that other requests can find it.
+While the twin information is being fetched, there is a small window during which another request could initiate the same process.

+, and when it is announced in a
+`LoRaDeviceCache`.
+This particularly The delay between the two can mean that .

 ## Decision